 What did you learn from your parents?

-It’s only when I look around at today’s society and the spending habits of some of my peers that I was very fortunate to learn these lessons through observation from my parents.
+It’s only when I look around at today’s society and some of my peers’ spending habits that I was very fortunate to learn these lessons through observation from my parents.
 So what have you learnt from your parents, either directly or indirectly?

 Information presented on the Website is intended for informational and entertainment purposes only and is not meant to be taken as financial advice.
 Some of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through.
 Please note that I only recommend products and services that I have personally used.